FlowingCode/OrgChartAddon/README.md

-# OrgChart Add-On for Vaadin 8.x
+# OrgChart Add-On for Vaadin 10.x

-OrgChart Add-On is a Vaadin integration with the JQuery library [OrgChart](https://github.com/dabeng/OrgChart).
+OrgChart Add-On is a Vaadin 10 integration with the WebComponents version of library [OrgChart](https://github.com/dabeng/OrgChart).

 ## Features